 - Driving licence (and a passport if the driving licence does not include a photograph)

-- Motor insurance certificate (not technically compulsory but strongly recommended)
+- Vehicle insurance document (not technically compulsory but strongly recommended)

 - A red warning triangle